 (Battlefield 2042 is now out on PlayStation, Xbox, and PC.
-Distributor provided review code.)
+The distributor provided a review code.)

 Instead, we can focus on what works.
 The combat is still intense and cinematic, even if it bears no similarity to any kind of realism.
 Now, with the much-needed updates rolling out, issues with blooming and accuracy are slowly but surely fixing themselves.
 Vehicles behave more like something out of the real world, rather than sci-fi lunacies that reject gravity every chance they get.
 Bugs, previously rampant everywhere, are finally being polished.